- GW Home

 The option is versatile yet rigorous.
 Students complete the coursework online via distance education and the clinical practicum rotations in their local community with faculty mentoring.
 There are full-time and part-time enrollment options, and scholarship opportunities are available.
 The distance-based format allows professional nurses to advance their education with access to GW’s resources and expert faculty while continuing to work.
 In addition, students attend select on-campus experiences to interact with faculty and other students.
 Upon completion of the program students are eligible to sit for the nationally recognized AANP or ANCC certification examination for the Adult-Gerontology Primary Care Nurse Practitioner role and population focus.

-An Adult-Gerontology Primary Care Nurse Practitioner Certificate offering is available for professionals holding Master’s degrees in nursing.
+A Post-Graduate APRN Certificate: Adult Gerontology Primary Care Nurse Practitioner (AGPCNP) offering is available for professionals holding Master’s degrees in nursing.